 - After selecting at least one document/image variable, select from the list of all variables that are common to both files any other variables on which the pairing of cases should be made.
-Two cases will be considered identical only if all the selected documents/images and all the values of those selected variables are the same. - Once the matching options are set, click the Next 🐑 button.
+Two cases will be considered identical only if all the selected documents/images and all the values of those selected variables are the same. - button.
 This will instruct QDA Miner to apply the matching criteria, check for possible conflicts, and then move to the second page of the dialog box.
 If two records in the master project share the same values on all selected variables, QDA Miner will display an error message stating that the master project contains duplicate entries.
 If the selected key variables are unique to each case, then the program will move on to the next page.